Skip to main content

 Michael Oxman (MO): Thanks for taking the time to talk with me.
 Would you start by sharing your background leading up to college?

 Jennifer Chirico (JC): Of course!
 I grew up outside of Atlanta, and my father went to Georgia Tech.
 It was my dream to attend Tech, and I worked really hard to make that happen.
-I studied management and found my place in finance.
-I was president of the finance club, served on the investments committee, took all of the finance classes I could, and received a certificate in finance.
+I studied management and found my place in finance as an undergraduate student.

 MO: What did you do after graduation?